arathyputhillam/ac-web/content/home/posts.md

 # Order that this section appears on the page.
 weight: 60

-title: Recent Popular Press
+title: Popular Press
-subtitle:
+subtitle: A list of published essays

 content:
   # Page type to display.
 E.g. post, talk, publication...